StatsRhian/tidytuesday/2018-04-17-global-mortality/README.md

 I started off considering death by Cardiovascular diseases.

-I wrote some code which identified the 5 countries which the largest increase in share of death by cardiovascular diseases, and also the 5 countries with the largest decrease.
+I wrote some code which identified the 5 countries with the largest increase in share of death by cardiovascular diseases, and also the 5 countries with the largest decrease.
 These 10 countries were then plotted as a sparkline, with the minimum and maximum values highlighted.

 I then wrapped this code as a function, and generated plots for all possible causes of death to look for interesting findings.